Averaging principle for two time-scale stochastic differential equations with fast component in noncompact space: Averaging principle for two time-scale systems

 \begin{proof} This theorem can be proved along the line of the argument of Theorem \ref{thm-1}.
-We only point out the different point caused by using the $L^1$-Wasserstein distance instead of the total variation distance in ergodicity condition.
+We only point out the difference caused by using the $L^1$-Wasserstein distance instead of the total variation distance in ergodicity condition.
 Namely, instead of \eqref{b-11}, we now have

 Other details are omitted to save space.
 Then this theorem can be proved. \end{proof}